ggonnella/quick-notes/README.md

 # Installation

 To install a quick notes implementation, the ``quick-notes`` script and the implementation script must be executable and in path.
-Furthermore a data file must be provided, where the script stores the information.

-Finally, auto-completion for Bash can be enabled, by sourcing the ``quick-notes-completion.bash`` file (e.g. in a Bash startup file).
+Also: an auto-completion for Bash can be enabled, by sourcing the ``quick-notes-completion.bash`` file (e.g. in a Bash startup file).

+Furthermore, a data file
+must be provided, where the script stores the information.
+The path to the file is by default ``$HOME/.local/share/quick-notes`` but can be changed (see below).

+The directory where the data file is stored, shall be a git directory.
+The ``origin`` remote must be configured.
+It will be employed as a central repository (e.g on Github).

 # Notes metadata